Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Physics-ML Methods

+Contrary to previous sections where the focus has been on augmenting ML models specifically, numerous approaches combine physics-based models with ML models where both are operating simultaneously.
+We call these Hybrid Physics-ML models.
+In the context of Figure \ref{fig:problem_diagram}, hybrid models can be viewed as replacing mechanistic model $F()$ with a new model in which $F()$ and an ML model are working together, or a subcomponent of $F()$ is replaced with ML.
+Hence, such methods are also referred to as ML-enhanced physical models by some researchers \cite{ganguly2014toward}.

-\subsection{Residual modeling}
+\subsubsection{Residual modeling}

 The oldest and most common approach for directly addressing the imperfection of physics-based models in the scientific community is residual modeling, where an ML model (usually linear regression) learns to predict the errors, or residuals, made by a physics-based model \cite{thompson1994modeling,forssell1997combining}.
 A visualization is shown in Figure \ref{fig:Residual_Modeling}.
-The key concept is to learn biases of the physical model (relative to observations) and use it to make corrections to the physical model's predictions.
-However, one key limitation in residual modeling is their inability to enforce physics-based constraints (like in Section \ref{method:loss_func}) because such approaches model the errors instead of the physical quantities in physics-based problems.
+The key concept is to learn biases of the physical model (relative to observations) and use it to correct the physical model's predictions.
+However, one key limitation in residual modeling is its inability to enforce physics-based constraints (like in Section \ref{method:loss_func}) because such approaches model the errors instead of the physical quantities in scientific problems.

 Recently, a key area in which residual modeling has been applied is in reduced order models (ROMs) of dynamical systems (described in Section \ref{obj:roms}).
 After reducing model complexity to create a ROM, an ML model can be used to model the residual due to the truncation.
 ROM methods were created in response to the problem of many detailed simulations being too expensive to be used in various engineering tasks including design optimization and real-time decision support.
 In San et al. \cite{san2018machine,san2018neural}, a simple NN used to model the error due to the model reduction is shown to sharply reduce high error regions when applied to known differential equations.
 Also, in Wan et al. \cite{wan2018data}, an RNN is used to model the residual between a ROM for prediction of extreme weather events and the available data projected to a reduced-order space.